Veronica van Dyk

-Veronica van Dyk (born 1 January 1968) is a South African politician who has served as a Member of the National Assembly since May 2014.
-A member of the Democratic Alliance, she is party's deputy shadow minister of sports, arts and culture.
+Veronica van Dyk (born 1 January 1968) is a South African politician who served as a Member of the National Assembly from May 2014 until May 2024.
+A member of the Democratic Alliance, she was the party's deputy shadow minister of sports, arts and culture.
 Van Dyk served as a ward councillor of the Nama Khoi Local Municipality from 2011 to 2014.

 Career

 Van Dyk founded a monthly newspaper called Namakwa Kletz and presented a local radio show in the Namaqualand.
 She also headed Daisy Ubuntu Charity, a non-profit organisation.

 Van Dyk joined the Democratic Alliance in 2009.
 She was elected as a ward councillor of the Nama Khoi Local Municipality in the 2011 municipal elections.